 5. Review and closing a deployment

 CMDB – Configuration management database

-CMDB is a place that stores all information about the assets used in an organisation.
+CMDB is a place that stores all information about the assets used in an organization.
 The main goal of CMDB is to build an asset repository that can be uniquely identified and managed.
-With the CMDB feature, your business can gain full visibility on the infrastructure and services, which leads to take better decisions in IT environment.
+With the CMDB feature, your business can gain full visibility on the infrastructure and services, which leads to taking better decisions in the IT environment.
 To manage your collections of IT assets, keep track on configuration items (CI).

-The configuration items can be hardware, software and network.
-CI is represented with attributes and relationship, which is to describe the objects.
+The configuration items can be hardware, software, and network.
+CI is represented with attributes and relationships, which is to describe the objects.
 The attributes for CI type – Workstation could include model, service tag, IP address and so on.
-In other hand, relationship denotes the link between two CI’s that identifies the dependency or connection between them.
+On the other hand, relationship denotes the link between two CI’s that identifies the dependency or connection between them.

-Relationship map helps to visualize relationship between multiple CI’s.
-The CI impact on IT service can be analysed with the help of relationship map, and helps to find the root cause analysis.
-By analyzing the root cause and impact produced, we could eliminate the recurrence of issues faced by the organisation.
+Relationship map helps to visualize the relationship between multiple CI’s.
+The CI impact on IT service can be analyzed with the help of a relationship map and helps to find the root cause analysis.
+By analyzing the root cause and impact produced, we could eliminate the recurrence of issues faced by the organization.

 ManageEngine ServiceDesk Plus